All Episodes

 It's all in the benefits.

-Uh sala uh senators and congressmen have nominally small senator uh small salaries, but when you actually look at what they're required to dip into their pocket and pay for uh it's very little.
+But when you actually look at what they're required to dip into their pocket and pay for, it's very little.

 You see it.

-It's the the the that li you slip into that lifestyle very easily, to the point where when you get uh when when when you get uh collared by an undercover cop in the next stall at the Minneapolis Airport bathroom men's room, you hire the top legal representation, and you think that's some kind of legitimate public expense arising from your duties as senators, uh as a senator.
+You slip into that lifestyle very easily to the point where when you get collared by an undercover cop in the next stall at the Minneapolis Airport Bathroom men's room, you hire the top legal representation and you think that's some kind of legitimate public expense arising from your duties as senators, as a senator.

-You know when you have these guys with large retinues and large staffs and the whole thing, you know, there's just uh ev there's so much of everything now.
+You know, when you have these guys with large retinues and large staffs and the whole thing, you know, there's just so much of everything now.

-It's very difficult for our legislators to actually get a grip on any of that when they're used to to leading this uh regal lifestyle themselves.
+It's very difficult for our legislators to actually get a grip on any of that when they're used to leading this regal lifestyle themselves.

-Uh and that's where and that's what the the significance of the Larry Craig case is.
+And that's what the significance of the Larry Craig case is.

 Look at this guy.